Two-Guys-and-a-Gal/NLP-Project/README.md

 #### 5. KEY FINDINGS:
+The key findings for this presentation are available in slide format by clicking on the [Final Slide Presentation](https://docs.google.com/presentation/d/1nCXdPCZY16jplddBFYq8YxPd1t2k0y3LHmHjmiocjGQ/edit?usp=sharing).

 #### 6. DELIVERABLES:
 - [x] README file - provides an overview of the project and steps for project reproduction